Physical Therapist Assistant Degree & Program

 Please also note: Orlando Health facilities are unable to accommodate new requests for clinical observation hours.
 The following facilities will not accept student volunteers: Orlando Regional Medical Center, the UF Health Cancer Center, Arnold Palmer Hospital including Pediatric Sports Medicine, Winnie Palmer Hospital, Dr. P. Phillips Hospital, South Seminole Hospital, and Orlando Health Physician Group Practices.

 Take the TEAS® test and score at least 59% Adjusted Individual Total Score.
+The student's official TEAS® score must be in student's record prior to submitting a PTA application.

 The test is offered on a walk-in basis at the Seminole State Assessment and Testing Centers (check the Assessement and Testing Center schedule for locations and times).
 Students can prepare for the test using the TEAS® study manual and/or the online practice assessment found at www.atitesting.com.
 Students can take the test up to three times within a 12 month period but must wait 31 days between retakes.
 Test scores are valid for two years.

-Submit a completed PTA application packet between February 1-28*.
+Submit a completed PTA Application packet.

 Complete a criminal background check (after provisional acceptance).